TryUnfurl

-Open Graph Image Size Guide — The Right og:image Dimensions
+Open Graph Image Size Guide — og:image Dimensions + URL Unfurl Testing

-The recommended og:image size is 1200×630 pixels (1.91:1 aspect ratio).
-This single dimension works well across Facebook, Twitter/X, LinkedIn, Slack, Discord, and most other platforms that read Open Graph tags.
+The recommended og:image size is 1200 × 630 pixels (1.91:1 aspect ratio).
+That single dimension works across Facebook, Twitter/X, LinkedIn, Slack, Discord, iMessage, WhatsApp, Telegram, and Microsoft Teams — every major platform that reads Open Graph tags to unfurl links.

 The Correct og:image Dimensions at a Glance